 21st Century Cities Initiative Staff

 Mac is the senior program manager of 21CC.
-His research focuses on access to capital for small businesses and minority entrepreneurs.
+He serves as the project manager for the Baltimore Social-Environmental Collaborative (BSEC).
+His research focuses on business dynamics, access to capital for small businesses and minority entrepreneurs, and neighborhood quality of life in cities.
 He serves on the board of WYPR, NPR’s local affiliate station and on the board of The Friends of the Jones Falls.
-He received his MA in Scottish History from the University of Edinburgh and his MLitt in Scottish Historical Studies from the University of St Andrews with a focus on the socio-economic causes of migration in 19th century Scotland and the Americas.
+He received his MA in Scottish History from the University of Edinburgh and his MLitt in Scottish Historical Studies from the University of St Andrews.